-Surya is a leading international lawyer whose competence spans a number of areas of international law, including international trade and investment law, international land and maritime boundaries, international watercourses law, and human rights law.
-He also covers in his practice the laws of Nepal and India.
+Surya is a leading international lawyer whose expertise covers a number of areas of international law, including international trade and investment law, international land and maritime boundary disputes, international watercourses law, and human rights law.

-He was appointed a QC (Hon) in 2017 in recognition of his contribution to international law and human rights and made an OBE for services to international law in 2004.
+He was appointed a Queen’s Counsel (QC) (Hon) in 2017 in recognition of his contribution to international law and human rights and made an OBE for services to international law in 2004.

 Surya has been Professor of International Law at the University of Leeds since 2004.
 He also is a visiting professor on the Master’s programme on international human rights law at the University of Oxford.